 As a community we want to be friendly too.
 People of all backgrounds, genders, and experience levels are welcome and must receive equal respect.
 See our community code of conduct for more.

-Gleam builds on top of the Erlang virtual machine, a best-in-class runtime that has enabled companies such as WhatsApp, Ericsson, Heroku, and Klarna to provide low-latency services at a global scale.
+Gleam builds on top of the Erlang virtual machine, a best-in-class runtime that has enabled companies such as Discord, Ericsson, Heroku, and WhatsApp to provide low-latency services at a global scale.
 Gleam takes full advantage of the Erlang runtime and adds no overhead of its own, so all Gleam programs are as blazingly fast as their Erlang counterpart.

 Gleam makes it easy to use code written in other BEAM languages such as Erlang, Elixir and LFE, so there's a rich ecosystem of thousands of open source libraries for Gleam users to make use of.